Cam Gallagher Player Props: Guardians vs. Braves

 - Gallagher is batting .143 with four doubles and three walks.

-- He has scored in five of 32 games so far this season.
+- He has scored in five games this season (15.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.